-- If your phone rings with a pre-recorded message from an automated dialer; it should also give you an option to speak to a live agent or press a number to stop all calls.
-You can tell the live agent “stop calling me” and hang up.
+- If your phone rings with a pre-recorded message from an automated dialer; it should also give you the option to speak to a live agent or press a number to stop all calls.
+You can tell the live agent “Stop calling me” and hang up.
 Any calls from that same company after you tell them to stop calling will then be considered a TCPA violation.

 Damages and Awards: You can get paid up to $1500 per phone call from debt collectors or telemarketers who knowingly and willfully violated the Telephone Consumer Protection Act (TCPA)!